TheSongOfEnderion/josee/Chapters/Chapter 4 - Problem with a Teritory (2).md

 "H-How are we going to get them?", Alex asked.

 "...
-We'll buy them", Josee then turned to him.
+We'll buy them", Josee turned to him.

 "...
 So, what are you waiting for?"